 - Making the presentation of data insights visually appealing

 - Reducing large datasets into easy-to-read briefs/ summaries

 - Making it easy to detect patterns and trends in data sets

 - Showing how individual data elements relate to organisational processes

 - Making business data more useable

-Data Visualisation Analyst will find employment across a wide range of industries.
+Data Visualisation Analysts will find employment across a wide range of industries.
 Typical employers include:

 - Accounting and insurance companies

 - Research labs